wurmlab/SBC361-programming-in-R/2018/practical2.md

 ```

 We created a function that computes the sum and number of all values in a given vector (`number_vec`) and then divides them to obtain the mean.
 We split the calculation in three steps, just to show that you can have many lines of code in the body of a function.
-The only input this function receives, is a vector of numbers (`number_vec`) and all the calculations are based on this.
+The only input this function receives is a vector of numbers (`number_vec`) and all the calculations are based on this.
 In the end we return the result of the third calculation (`mean_value`).
 Does `number_of_values` exist in the normal R console?
 No!
 Because this variable was only created within the curly brackets.
 Remember?
 What happens between the curly brackets stays in the curly brackets.

 Nothing much happens after loading the function `my_own_mean` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
 The magic happens when you *call* the function.
 We did this by typing `my_own_mean(number_vec = 1:50)` (of course you can use other vectors instead as well).
 The vector with numbers from 1 to 50 will be used as `number_vec` in the function.